MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 How does your manager respond when your team is requested to work on multiple priorities at once?

 As you think about these situations, let's come to terms with the fact that the more items you work on at any given time, the longer it will take you to finish these items.

+The workaround here is unfortunately not multitasking, where you're essentially putting an item an item of work aside to work on something else, only to come back to the first item later on.

 As more work comes in, this can quickly unravel into a vicious and unsustainable cycle.

 This might feel counterproductive.
 People can be forgiven for thinking that if they had a busy day, they had a productive day at work.